Roman Polanski: 2005–present

-Polanski's 2019 film An Officer and a Spy, centers on the notorious 19th century Dreyfus affair, The film stars Jean Dujardin as French officer Georges Picquart and follows his struggle from 1896–1906 to expose the truth about the doctored evidence that led to Alfred Dreyfus, one of the few Jewish members of the French Army's general staff, being wrongly convicted of passing military secrets to the German Empire and sent to Devil's Island.
-The film is written by Robert Harris, who is working with Polanski for the third time.
-It co-stars Louis Garrel as Dreyfus, Mathieu Amalric, Olivier Gourmet and Polanski's wife Emmanuelle Seigner.
-It is being produced by Alain Goldman's Legende Films and distributed by Gaumont.
+Polanski's 2019 film An Officer and a Spy, centers on the notorious 19th century Dreyfus affair.
+The film stars Jean Dujardin as French officer Georges Picquart and follows his struggle from 1896–1906 to expose the truth about the doctored evidence that led to Alfred Dreyfus, one of the few Jewish members of the French Army's general staff, being wrongly convicted of passing military secrets to the German Empire and sent to Devil's Island.
+The film is written by Robert Harris, who was working with Polanski for the third time.
+It co-stars Louis Garrel as Dreyfus, Mathieu Amalric and Polanski's wife Emmanuelle Seigner.
+It was produced by Alain Goldman's Legende Films and distributed by Gaumont.
 Filming began on 26 November 2018 and was completed on 28 April 2019.

 Although set in Paris, the film was first scheduled to shoot in Warsaw in 2014, for economic reasons.
 However, production was postponed after Polanski moved to Poland for filming and the U.S. Government filed extradition papers.
 The Polish government eventually rejected them, by which time new French film tax credits had been introduced, allowing the film to shoot on location in Paris.
 It was budgeted at €60m and was again set to start production in July 2016, however its production was postponed as Polanski waited on the availability of a star, whose name was not announced.
 In a 2017 interview Polanski discussed the difficulty of the project:

 It had its world premiere at the Venice Film Festival on 30 August 2019.
 It received a standing ovation and won the Grand Jury Prize.
 It was released in France on 13 November 2019, by Gaumont.
 The film has received backlash due to the plot of the film relating to Polanski's sexual abuse case and further accusations of harassment and assault.